International PhD Academy

 Who can apply?

 This PhD Academy is offered to PhD students, post-docs and young researchers in Law and Social Sciences.

 This PhD Academy is a postponed 2020 activity.
-Applications are currently closed, however, should any places become available, a new call for applications will open on December 5, 2020.
-Updated information will be available on this webpage.
+Applications are currently closed, however, should any places become available, a new call for applications will be opened.

 For further information: please download the Brochure and the Program or write to: firstname.lastname@example.org